What Is First Wort Hopping? – German Brewing Techniques

 The secondary goal is more of a happy symptom of the FWH process.

-Who Came Up With First Wort Hopping?
+Who Came up With First Wort Hopping?

 Unfortunately, this is one brewing tidbit that really has been lost to the ages.